Nootropic profile

 Guarana (Paullinia cupana) is a South American berry containing one of the highest natural concentrations of caffeine.
 It provides sustained mental energy, improved alertness, and enhanced physical endurance with a smoother, longer-lasting effect than coffee.

-The key benefits of Guarana include: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.
+The main benefits people report from Guarana are: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.

 Log in to leave a comment.